Table of Contents

 A guide to Buying Train Tickets in China

-In this article we will discover how to buy train tickets in China.
+In this article, we will discover how to buy train tickets in China.
 From online to at the station, we will cover everything you need to know to plan and book that perfect train trip in the Middle Kingdom!

-China has one of the best rail networks in the world with both high speed bullet trains, and slower sleeper trains.
-It is easy to reach all the major tourist destinations and many off the beaten path places by rail in China, and ass far as I’m concerned, is a much better option than flying!
+China has one of the best rail networks in the world with both high-speed bullet trains, and slower sleeper trains.
+It is easy to reach all the major tourist destinations and many off-the-beaten-path places by rail in China, and ass far as I’m concerned, is a much better option than flying!

 If you are thinking about backpacking across China, read my guide which is full of money-saving tips!
+Check out my ultimate overland packing guide for some useful items when traveling by train in China.

 Types of Train